Back to Blog

 The refund amount depends on your company's status:

-• Canadian-Controlled Private Corporations (CCPCs): Up to 35% refundable credit on the first $3 million of eligible expenditures
+• Canadian-Controlled Private Corporations (CCPCs): Up to 35% refundable credit on the first $6 million of eligible expenditures

 • Other corporations: 15% non-refundable credit

-• Individuals and partnerships: 15% refundable credit
+• Individuals and partnerships: 15% credit (40% of unused credit is refundable)

-For a typical startup spending $500,000 on eligible R&D, this could mean a refund of up to $175,000.
+For a typical startup spending $500,000 on eligible R&D, this could mean a refund of up to $175,000 federally — and even more when you factor in provincial credits.
+Use our SR&ED calculator to estimate your specific refund.

 Common Misconceptions